We Dip our Pens in Blood and Write the Pain Away

-This is my hope, my intention, and my goal in writing my own story, the 101 stories, and helping you to write your story!
+This is my hope, my intention, and my goal in writing my own story, the 101 "Love Wins" stories, and helping you to write your own story!

 Instead of blaming, shaming, and shunning, I want to hear ringing in our ears: "Beloved child, you are Home.
 Your story is our story and our story is your story.
 We are all One in Christ.
 We want to hear your voice.
 Shout if must.
 Cry if you need to.
 Sing, draw, write!
 We need you, beloved one."

 We've heard and seen what most doctors, therapists, and religious leaders have not learned about, until now.